SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Proposed Method: Strategic Exploration and Exploitation ( )

 Upon completing Phase 2's exploration, Phase 3 employs local exploitation to hasten the ``last mile'' of convergence.
-As the concluding phase of \frameNamenospace, the fitness score of the population is notably optimized at this stage relative to earlier phases.
-Consequently, the Semantic Mutation operator $\mathcal{O}_S$ is selected to expedite a more cost-effective exploitation of the candidates.
+As the concluding phase of \frameNamenospace, the performance score of the candidate pool is relatively optimized.
+The Semantic Operator $\mathcal{O}_S$ is selected to expedite a more cost-effective exploitation.
 Finally, we identify the best candidate as our ultimate optimal prompt and assess its performance on the testing dataset $\mathcal{D}_{\textup{test}}$.
 The workflow of \frameName framework is shown in Algorithm \ref{algo_self}.